All Episodes

 And we'll go over that in great detail and much more straight ahead.

-Trump must stop holding the American people hostage, must stop manufacturing a crisis.
+President Trump must stop holding the American people hostage, must stop manufacturing a crisis.

 This president just used the backdrop of the Oval Office to manufacture a crisis.

-This is a manufacturing crisis.
+This is a manufactured crisis.

-No crisis exists, and anyone making the argument is most likely guilty of fear mongering and willfully misleading the American people.
+No crisis exists, and anyone making the argument is most likely guilty of fear-mongering and willfully misleading the American people.

 Locals will tell him on the border, even conservatives, is that there isn't a national security crisis.

-The notion that we have a crisis there, uh security crisis is absolute nonsense.
+The notion that we have a crisis there, security crisis, is absolute nonsense.

 Is there a crisis at the border?

-The President said there's a humanitarian crisis at the border, is there?
+The president said there's a humanitarian crisis at the border, is there?

 Absolutely not.